gramuah/ia/README.md

 ###### Usage

 *(The code has been tested using Python 3, specifically we have used python 3.7.
-We recommend to use the same version or, at least, any version from 3.6.
+It should run with any Python 3.X distribution, though we recommend to use the same version as us.
 Additionally, the python installation requires*`Numpy` *and* `Pickle` *packages.)*

-Once you have the results of your method in the correct format, just run the  next command to obtain its performance:
+Once you have the results of your method in the correct format, just change current directory to the `source/` and run the  next command to obtain its performance:

 ```bash
 python compute_instantaneous_accuracy.py -d Thumos14 -gt ../annotations/gt-thumos14.json -subset Test -pred ../data/c3d-thumos14.json -pkl ./c3d-thumos14-ia.pkl